shankarprashadji/Library/README.md

 ## Deeply Knowing What's going on this Website

-#### The very top section imports book data and gets nodes by their IDs
+#### Inside app.js very top section imports book data and gets nodes by their IDs

 ### JavaScript Classes